Western Scheldt

 Over the years, many ships have sunk in the Western Scheldt.
 Following an agreement between the Dutch and Belgian governments in 1995, many of the wrecks have been removed to improve shipping access to Antwerp.
 It was expected that the last 38 wrecks in the shipping channel would be removed during 2003.
-The largest wreck was the 131 m long Alan A. Dale, which was removed in June 2003.
+The largest wreck, which was removed in June 2003, was that of the 131 m long Alan-A-Dale, sunk in December 1944 during the Second World War by a German Biber midget submarine.

-The Western Scheldt was freed from German occupation in October and November 1944 by the First Canadian Army during The Battle of the Scheldt.
+The Western Scheldt was freed from German occupation in October and November 1944 by the First Canadian Army during the Battle of the Scheldt.

-Recently, the Western Scheldt has been exploring the concept of "wisselpolders" or "exchange polders", a sedimentation enhancing strategy, to offset land loss, enhance flood safety and which creates new land.
+Recently, the Western Scheldt has been exploring the concept of "wisselpolders" or "exchange polders", a sedimentation enhancing strategy, to offset land loss, enhance flood safety and create new land.
 One example is the Perkpolder project.